How is eye cancer treated?

-Sometimes, more than one of type of treatment might be used.
-In choosing which treatment plan is best for you, some important factors to consider include the location and stage of the cancer, your overall health, the chances of curing the disease, and the possible impact of the treatment on vision.
+Sometimes, more than one of type of treatment is used.
+In choosing the best treatment plan for you, some important factors to consider include the location and stage of the cancer, your overall health, the chances of curing the disease, and the possible effect of the treatment on vision.
 See “Treating uveal (eye) melanoma by location and stage” or “Treating intraocular (eye) lymphoma” to learn about common treatment plans.

 You may have different types of doctors on your treatment team, depending on the stage of your cancer and your treatment options.
 These doctors may include:

 - An ophthalmologist: a doctor who specializes in treating diseases of the eye

 - An ocular oncologist: a doctor (usually an ophthalmologist) who specializes in treating cancers of the eye

 - A radiation oncologist: a doctor who treats cancer with radiation therapy

 - A medical oncologist: a doctor who treats cancer with medicines such as chemotherapy